girishbarca/verl-fork/README.md

+## NOTE: This a fork of verl by cgft to enable the usage of benchmax sandboxes.

 <div align="center">
  👋 Hi, everyone!
     verl is a RL training library initiated by <b>ByteDance Seed team</b> and maintained by the verl community.